valentiniljaz/cordova-nfcv-plugin/ionic2/readme.md

 ## NfcvService.waitForTag

-Method is used to start lsitening for NfcV intents.
+Method is used to start listening for NfcV intents.

 ## NfcvService.onTag

 When a NfcV intent is triggered success callback defined within this method will be called.
+Then you can do some extra work with the tag.
+After you finish with the tag, you need to dispatch new `waitForTag` in order to receive new notifications (when new tags are discovered).

 ```
 this.nfcvService.waitForTag();